-Unless there are exceptional circumstances, a player will not be required to play more than 3 matches per day (normally a maximum of two singles matches and one doubles match).
-The above guidelines do not apply if a player is entered in more than one age category or class.
+Unless there are exceptional circumstances, a player will not be required to play more than 3 matches per day (normally a maximum of

 13. SCHEDULING GUIDELINES

 The following guidelines should be observed in scheduling matches.

 A. Latest Start Time

 For Juniors competition, the latest start time for any match should not be later than 9:00 pm (21:00 hours).
 Any match that is not completed by midnight (00:00 hours) should be interrupted and postponed until the following day.
 (The Referee can extend the time of play if, in his/her opinion, the match can be concluded in a reasonable time.)